 Wnt/ß-catenin signaling inhibitors

 Wnt/ß-catenin signaling inhibition it is believed to be a potential solution for treating ACC.
-Wnt/ß-catenin signaling inhibitors are: Niclosamide (anthelmintic drug available on eBay), Honokiol (magnolia natural extract available online as supplement – Honopure i the brand name), Salinomcyin (an antibiotic to which I allocated a specific section on this website)
+Wnt/ß-catenin signaling inhibitors are: Niclosamide (anthelmintic drug available on eBay), Honokiol (magnolia natural extract available online as supplement – note that only few products in the market deliver enough Honokiol in a capsule and one of them comes from MCS Formulas), Salinomcyin (an antibiotic to which I allocated a specific section on this website)

 Indomethacin and sulindac inhibition of ACTH stimulated cortisol release from adrenal glands in vitro. http://www.ncbi.nlm.nih.gov/pubmed/6306697